Comparative Literature (Literary Studies)

-The Comparative Literature programme at the University of Amsterdam offer you:
+The Comparative Literature programme at the University of Amsterdam offers you:

-- Amsterdam: Situated in the heart of Amsterdam, the programme draws inspiration from the lively literary culture in this international urban hub.
-You’ll benefit from our connections to and partnerships with publishers, theatres, poetry stages, museums, bookstores, and much more.
+- Situated in the heart of Amsterdam, the programme draws inspiration from the lively literary culture in this international urban hub.
+You’ll benefit from our connections to and partnerships with publishers, theatres, poetry stages, museums, bookstores and much more.

-- Contemporary literature and theory in an interdisciplinary context: The programme approaches literature from an interdisciplinary perspective grounded in literary and cultural theory, encouraging you to also think about film, visual art, performance, and music in addition to literary texts.
+- The chance to study contemporary literature and theory in an interdisciplinary context, approaching literature from a perspective grounded in literary and cultural theory, encouraging you to think about film, visual art, performance and music in addition to literary texts.

-- Literature in a globalised world: The programme encourages an examination of the role of literature in a globalised world and enables you to develop a comparative approach.
+- An examination of the role of literature in a globalised world and enables you to develop a comparative approach.

-- Excellent staff: The program is taught by an excellent and passionate staff specialised in a wide range of topics varying from political activism, nationalism, globalisation, the posthuman, and post-colonialism.
+- A passionate staff specialised in a wide range of topics, from political activism, nationalism and globalisation to the posthuman and post-colonialism.